bioidiap/bob.pipelines/doc/sample.rst

 Some tasks in pattern recognition demands the usage of metadata to support some processing (e.g. face cropping, audio segmentation).
 To support scikit-learn based estimators with such requirement task, this package provides two mechanisms that:

-    1. Wraps input data in a layer called :any:`Sample` that allows you to append some metadata to your original input data.
+    1. Wraps input data in a container called :any:`Sample` that allows you to append some metadata to your original input data.

     2. A wrapper class (:any:`SampleWrapper`) that interplay between :any:`Sample` and your estimator.